Planning a holiday to the beautiful island of Bali and looking for the best things to do in Bali? Here are tips on how to have the best holiday!

 Visit a beach club in Bali

 One of our favourite things to do in Bali is visit a beach club to watch another stunning sunset that Bali is well known for.
 Potato Head and Ku De Ta in Seminyak are worth a visit as is Finn’s beach club in Canggu.
+One of those romantic things to do in Bali.

 If you are planning a holiday to Bali, I hope this mini guide helps you.
 Enjoy your holiday in paradise!